Al-Manar: Programs

-The news programming includes much footage from the international press, especially the Israeli.
-Additionally the station subscribes to the following wire services: Reuters, Associated Press, Agence France Presse, and Deutsche Presse Agentur.
-It also sources stories from Iranian news agencies such as FARS and IRNA.
-The station airs eight news bulletins a day in Arabic in addition to one in English and one in French.
+The news programming includes much footage from the international press.
+Additionally, as of early 2004, the station subscribed to wire services including Reuters, Associated Press (AP), Agence France Presse, and Deutsche Presse Agentur.
+As of 2004, the station airs eight news bulletins a day in Arabic in addition to one in English and one in French.
+AP severed ties with the station shortly after this.

+Al-Manar primarily uses Iranian and Syrian government news agencies for news and documentaries.
+It has had a formal co-operation agreement with IRNA since 2012.
+On its websites it also republishes material verbatim from Russia's state broadcaster RT.
+It extensively screens Iranian films (which it sees as "culturally in harmony with Arab values and Al Manar’s mostly Shiite audience") and television series including soap operas, dubbed into (and later more often subtitled in) Modern Standard Arabic, as well as Syrian series.

 Several talk shows are regularly aired on al-Manar.
-The best known of these is Beit al-ankabut (The Spider's House); its title alludes to a metaphor, Hassan Nasrallah often employs to describe Israel.
-It is dedicated to uncovering the "weakness of the Zionist entity", i.e. Israel.
-It attempts to convince the Arab world that Israel could easily be destroyed, for example, by an increase in the Arab population and the implementation of the Palestinian right of return.
+According to Avi Jorisch of the Foundation for Defense of Democracies, the best known of these is Beit al-ankabut (The Spider's House); its title alludes to a metaphor, Hezbollah leader Hassan Nasrallah often employs to describe Israel.
+It is dedicated to uncovering the "weakness of the Zionist entity", i.e. Israel, and attempts to convince the Arab world that Israel could easily be destroyed, for example, by an increase in the Arab population.
 Further talk shows include Hadith al-sa'a (Talk of the Hour), Matha ba'ad (What's Next?), Ma'al Hadath (With The Event), Bayna Kawsayn (Between The Brackets), Milafat (Files), Al-din wa al-hayat (Religion and Life), and Nun wa al-qalam (The 'Nun' and the Pen).
 Guests include well-known journalists, analysts, writers, Lebanese politicians, spokespersons of terrorist groups, and Islamic scholars, who then discuss current religious, political, and cultural, regional and global topics.